cheeyeo/tfod_rcnn_example/README.md

   <num_of_test_samples> => Number of test samples for evaluation

-### Results of initial run
+### Results of initial run on AWS

-Train on single p3.2xlarge instance with 1 GPU, 16GB GPU RAM for 50000 steps
+For the purposes of evaluating the Faster-RCNN model on the [LISA Traffic signs dataset], the model was packaged as a docker image and trained on a single p3.2xlarge instance with 1 GPU, 16GB GPU RAM.

+The overall training time took approximately 2 hours.

-Train with following config:
+Training config:
 * num_steps: 50000
 * min_dim: 600
 * max_dim: 1024
 * num_classes: 3
 * batch_size: 1

+The rest of the config are kept as it is from the sample config file provided by the pre-trained model.

+The SGD optimizer is used with a momentum of **0.9**.

+The learning rate is set to **0.01** with a cosine learning rate decay over the total number of training steps.

 The evaluation results are as follows:
 ```